-Prof Bhatia’s main research interests are in adsorption and transport in nanoporous materials and in heterogeneous reaction engineering, where he has authored over 180 scientific papers in leading international journals.
-He has received numerous awards for his research, including the Shanti Swarup Bhatnagar Prize for Engineering Sciences from the Government of India, and the ExxonMobil Award for Excellence in Chemical Engineering in 2009.
-He is a Fellow of the IChemE, and is the Regional Editor of the international journal Molecular Simulation.
-He has held visiting positions at the University of Florida, the National University of Singapore, Nanyang Technological University and the Technical University of Denmark.
+Suresh Bhatia received a B.Tech. degree in Chemical Engineering from the Indian Institute of Technology, Kanpur, and Master’s as well as PhD degrees from the University of Pennsylvania.
+He worked for a few years in industry in the USA, and for two years at the University of Florida, before joining the Indian Institute of Technology, Mumbai, in 1984, and subsequently The University of Queensland in 1996.
+His main research interests are in adsorption and transport in nanoporous materials and in heterogeneous reaction engineering, where he has authored about two hundred scientific papers in leading international journals.
+He has received numerous awards for his research, including the Shanti Swarup Bhatnagar Prize for Engineering Sciences from the Government of India, and the ExxonMobil Award for excellence from the Institution of Chemical Engineers.
+Since January 2010 he holds an Australian Professorial Fellowship from the Australian Research Council.
+He is a Fellow of two major academies – Australian Academy of Technological Sciences and Engineering, and the Indian Academy of Sciences ‑ and of the Institution of Chemical Engineers.
+He is the Regional Editor of the international journal Molecular Simulation.
+He has held visiting positions at leading universities, and between 2007 and 2009 he was the Head of the Division of Chemical Engineering at UQ.

-1. Nguyen, T.X., H. Jobic and S.K.
-Bhatia, Microscopic Observation of Kinetic Molecular Sieving of Hydrogen Isotopes in a Nanoporous Material, Phys.
-Rev. Lett., 105, 085901 (2010).
+- Nguyen, T.X., H. Jobic and S.K.
+Bhatia, “Microscopic Observation of Kinetic Molecular Sieving of Hydrogen Isotopes in a Nanoporous Material”, Phys.
+Rev. Lett.
+105, 085901 (2010).